Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 4. Lead by Example

-5. Recognize and Reward Accountability
+5. Recognise and Reward Accountability

 Final Thoughts: How to Get Rid of the Slopey-Shouldered Mindset for Good